-1. up to fifty percent (50%) property tax abatement for ten years on investments greater than \$7 million in adjusted 2009 dollars and a minimum of 30 new jobs that meet the wage requirements as outlined in Section 1-2112 (3. to 5.), or
+- 1. up to fifty percent (50%) property tax abatement for ten years on investments greater than \$7 million in adjusted 2009 dollars and a minimum of 30 new jobs that meet the wage requirements as outlined in Section 1-2112 (3. to 5.), or - if the firm has been on the Douglas County property tax rolls for more than 3 years, up to fifty percent (50%) property tax abatement for ten years on investments greater than \$5 million in adjusted 2008 dollars and a minimum of 20 new jobs that meet the requirements outlined in Section 1-2112 (3. to 5.), - 3. investments that meet one or more of the following criteria, may receive a property tax abatement that exceeds fifty percent (50%):

-- 2. if the firm has been on the Douglas County property tax rolls for more than 3 years, up to fifty percent (50%) property tax abatement for ten years on investments greater than \$5 million in adjusted 2008 dollars and a minimum of 20 new jobs that meet the requirements outlined in Section 1-2112 (3. to 5.), - 3. investments that meet one or more of the following criteria, may receive a property tax abatement that exceeds fifty percent (50%): - (A) a company that has been on the Douglas County property tax rolls for at least three (3) years may receive up to an additional ten percent (10%) tax abatement, - (B) capital investments that exceed \$10 million dollars in adjusted 2009 dollars may receive up to an additional five percent (5%) abatement, - (C) projects constructed in compliance with Leadership in Energy and Environmental Design (LEED) criteria may receive up to an additional five percent (5%) abatement for "Certified" or "Silver" certification, and ten percent (10%) for "Gold" or "Platinum" certification, - (D) unique site constraints or construction requirements that make development more difficult and costly may receive up to an additional five percent (5%) abatement, - (E) a project that is seen as a catalyst for future projects in an economic development area of focus for the community, such as the biosciences, may receive up to an additional five percent (5%) abatement, or - (F) a project that is located in a targeted development location as defined by the City Commission, or a site that already has infrastructure in place such as an existing business park, may receive up to an additional five percent (5%) abatement.
+- (A) a company that has been on the Douglas County property tax rolls for at least three (3) years may receive up to an additional ten percent (10%) tax abatement, - (B) capital investments that exceed \$10 million dollars in adjusted 2009 dollars may receive up to an additional five percent (5%) abatement, - (C) projects constructed in compliance with Leadership in Energy and Environmental Design (LEED) criteria may receive up to an additional five percent (5%) abatement for "Certified" or "Silver" certification, and ten percent (10%) for "Gold" or "Platinum" certification, - (D) unique site constraints or construction requirements that make development more difficult and costly may receive up to an additional five percent (5%) abatement, - (E) a project that is seen as a catalyst for future projects in an economic development area of focus for the community, such as the biosciences, may receive up to an additional five percent (5%) abatement, - (F) a project that is located in a targeted development location as defined by the City Commission, or a site that already has infrastructure in place such as an existing business park, may receive up to an additional five percent (5%) abatement, or - (G) a project that is seen as providing exceptional wages given current market conditions, industry norms in Douglas County and other relevant business factors, may receive up to an additional ten percent (10%) abatement.